What is Incremental Margin?

 |Net Profit Margin||Net Profit Margin (%) = Net Income ÷ Revenue||

 Profit margins can be informative as standalone metrics, yet another method to analyzing the performance of companies is to calculate the incremental margin, which shows the direction that profit margins are moving as a result of changes in revenue.

 The formula for calculating the incremental margin is as follows.

-If, for example, we’re calculating the incremental EBITDA margin, we’ll replace the “Profit Metric” with “EBITDA”, as shown below.
+If, for example, we’re calculating the incremental EBITDA margin, we’ll replace the “Profit Metric” with “EBITDA”.

 In particular, the incremental margin is important for cyclical companies, where performance is tied to an external factor such as the current economic conditions.

-For cyclical industries – e.g. manufacturing, industrials – strong margins are crucial because it reflects that a company can capitalize at the top of the cycle and manage its margins in a down cycle, where demand is reduced and margins are pressured.
+For cyclical industries, such as manufacturing and industrials, strong margins are crucial because it reflects that a company can capitalize at the top of the cycle and manage its margins in a down cycle, where demand is reduced and margins are pressured.

-Companies with cyclical performance must take into account their margin “cushion” as it determines the amount of “cushion” it has if the economy were to undergo a contraction or enter a recession.
+Companies that have exhibited cyclical performance in the past must take into account their margin “cushion” because it determines the buffer it has if the economy were to undergo a contraction or enter a recession.